tariqahmed1912/internship-kloudle/docs/secrets_management.md

 **Retrieve Secrets**

 I'll be using AWS CLI to retrieve db configurations.
 As a best practice, do not use the AWS account root user for any task where it's not required.
-Instead, create a new IAM user for each person that requires administrator access following this [documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
+I followed this [documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) to create a new IAM user for each person that requires administrator access.

-I followed the official [documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html) to install the latest version of aws-cli on Jenkins Master instance.
+Next, I followed the official [documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html) to install the latest version of aws-cli on Jenkins Master instance.

 ```bash
 sudo apt update && sudo apt install unzip